w11k/basecamp3-chrome/README.md

 ## W11K Basecamp Chrome Extension

 This addon extends the functionality of "Basecamp 3" by the following features:
-- quick-delay to-dos (by days defined in options)
+- quick-delay to-dos (by days defined in options, in assigments by 1 day)
 - create to-dos directly from messages

 ### How-to use